DanEspin0821/Unit-21-Martian-Token-Crowdsale/README.md

 Seventh, purchasing from the new contract, and confirming the wei raised.
 ![alt=""](Images/successful_purchase.JPG)

-Eigth, checking the balance of the account coin is purchased in.
+Eighth, checking the balance of the account coin is purchased in.
 ![alt=""](Images/successful_purchase.JPG)